abhayarora23UNT/Database-Connectivity/README.md

 This project describes how to fetch records from mysql database using node js API

-Front End - Angular 12
+Front End - Angular 12,HTML,CSS,
-Backend End - Node JS and Express API
+Backend End - Node JS and Express API,
 Database - MYSQL